-Category 4F2 "Land converted to Other Land" CO2 is a key category by trend.
+Category 4F2 Land converted to Other Land CO2 is not a key category.

-6.1% of Liechtenstein's total surface are summarized in "Other Land".
-Between 1990 and 2019 the area of "Other Land" has declined by 4.4%.
+6.2% of Liechtenstein's total surface are summarized in "Other Land".
+Between 1990 and 2021 the area of "Other Land" has declined by 2.7%.
 As shown in Table 6-3 other land (CC61) covers non-vegetated areas such as glaciers, rocks and shores.
 For category 4F1 "Other Land remaining Other Land" only areas are reported (no emissions or sinks).

 By definition, other land has no carbon stocks.
-In the case of land-use change, the net changes in biomass and soil are calculated by the stock-difference approach as described in chp.
-6.1.3.
+In the case of land-use change (4F2), the net changes in biomass and soil are calculated by the stock-difference approach according to equations 6.1, 6.2 and 6.3 in chp.
+6.1.3.2, with $W_I=W_d=W_s=1$ and CT=20 years.

-For category 4F2, land converted to other land, the dominant processes determining the EF uncertainty are the carbon loss in (living) biomass and in mineral soils calculated by the stock-difference approach for conversions from forest land or grassland to wetlands.
+For category 4F2, land converted to other land, the dominant processes determining the EF uncertainty are the carbon loss in (living) biomass and in mineral soils calculated by the stock-difference approach for conversions from forest land or grassland to other land.
 As a best guess, the uncertainty of the carbon stock of forest was used (40.3%, see chp.
-6.6.3) for living biomass, and the carbon stock changes in mineral soils are assumed to have a mean uncertainty of 50.0% (see Annex A7.2).
-The resulting relative EF uncertainty for 4F2 is 34.1% (see Table 6-5).
+6.6.3) for living biomass, and the carbon stock changes in mineral soils are assumed to have a mean uncertainty of 50.0%.
+The resulting relative EF uncertainty for 4F2 is 34.0% (see Annex A2.2).

 The AD uncertainty (40.9%) for 4F2 comes from the AREA survey as shown in Table 6-9.
+The time series are consistent.